sjwyates/javascript-challenge/README.md

 The first custom callback in the pipeline is `cleanData`, which upper-cases the state and country codes and title-cases cities and shapes for presentational purposes.

 Upper-casing is easy, since JavaScript strings have a `toUpperCase` method.
-But unlike Python, there's built-in method to convert a string to title case, so `cleanData` contains a custom nested function:
+But unlike Python, there's no built-in method to convert a string to title case, so `cleanData` contains a custom nested function:

 ```
 function toTitleCase(str) {